SimonJackson24/AMSLPR/docs/camera_integration.md

 ## Overview

-The AMSLPR system supports two types of cameras for license plate recognition:
+The VisiGate system supports two types of cameras for license plate recognition:

 1. **Local Cameras**: Connected directly to the Raspberry Pi via USB or the built-in camera interface
 2. **ONVIF IP Cameras**: Network cameras that support the ONVIF protocol

-This guide explains how to set up and configure both types of cameras for use with the AMSLPR system.
+This guide explains how to set up and configure both types of cameras for use with the VisiGate system.

 ## Local Camera Setup